 The Finchley Society was founded in 1971 by a group of local residents, when a row of Victorian cottages built in 1829 was under threat of demolition in Lodge Lane.
 Jean Scott, the founder of the Society, and at that time the Greater London Council member for Finchley, enlisted the support of Bill Tyler, a local architect, and Spike Milligan, then living in Holden Road.
 Spike was later to become our Patron.

-Our meetings take place in Avenue House, usually on the last Thursday of every month (except July, August and December).
+Our meetings take place in Avenue House (located in Stephens House and Gardens), usually on the last Thursday of every month (except July, August and December).
 Non-members are welcome to attend these meetings

 In addition to these meetings, our activities fall into three main areas:

 The Society is a Registered Charity (No. 266403).
 Our area of benefit is Finchley and Friern Barnet, which are depicted on a map here.